20 Best Foods to Meal Prep on Sunday to Eat Healthy All Week

 Eggs are one of the most nutritious foods and they’re also low-calorie.
 At only 78 calories per serving, a hard-boiled egg is a great topping or side for just about any dish: slice it on top of your avocado toast, or just eat it with some cheese and veggies in a homemade protein bento box.
 Either way, eggs are on the top of our healthy breakfast ideas list, so make sure you put them on your meal prep to-do list.

 Oatmeal is a tasty way to start your mornings without all of the empty calories of refined carb cereals.
 Oats are packed with fiber and will keep you feeling full and satisfied for much longer throughout the day.
 You can prep oats easily overnight by adding half a cup of raw oats into mason jars, topping with the milk of your choosing, and letting sit overnight in the fridge.
-Try making a few of these 50 Best Overnight Oats Recipes For Weight Loss to have a nutritious and delicious breakfast!

-Instead of roasting your favorite veggies like broccoli and brussels sprouts after coming home every night, try roasting a week’s worth on Sunday night and re-heating them.
+Instead of roasting your favorite veggies like broccoli and Brussels sprouts after coming home every night, try roasting a week’s worth on Sunday night and re-heating them.
 This is a quick and tasty alternative to heavier sides like mashed potatoes and they’re so simple to make: chop your veggies and drizzle with some olive oil and your favorite spices, then pop them in the oven at 400 degrees for 25-30 minutes.

 Ditch the bottled iced teas filled with sugar and syrup and make your own healthy version at home instead.
 Green tea is filled with antioxidants and is known to aid digestion, so making a jug of unsweetened green tea for the week is a great substitute for soda or other sugary drink you would normally have with dinner.
 Making homemade iced tea is pretty simple: just boil eight cups of water, remove from heat, and add six tea bags of your choosing and let it steep for at least four minutes or until it’s at the strength of your liking.
 Then, let it cool and refrigerate in a pitcher for eight servings of delicious iced tea.